JinLn/multi-focal-stereo-calib/README.md

 ## OpenCV C++ multi focal stereo Camera Calibration
-<font size="4"> The calibration program is modified, which can calibrate multi focal length stereo camera for MF-SLAM.</font><br />
+'The calibration program is modified, which can calibrate multi focal length stereo camera for MF-SLAM.'

 This repository contains some sources to calibrate the intrinsics of individual cameras and also the extrinsics of a stereo pair.